Ask Matt AI

 1. Pull the Mats out of the Stall - To disinfect rubber horse stable mats, begin by pulling the mats out of the stall.
 Carry them outside (be sure to avoid dragging them along your horse barn aisle flooring, since this can contaminate the barn aisle).
 Once outside, place the mats in an area that other horses do not access.
 You should ideally be near a hose.

-2. Spray Down the Mats with a Hose - Hose any leftover bedding or debris off of the mats.
+2. Spray Down the Mats with a Hose - Hose any leftover bedding or debris off the mats.

 3. Apply a Disinfectant - Start by disinfecting the topside of the mats, which is likely the side that is most highly contaminated.
 Be sure to follow the manufacturer's directions.
-Generally you'll leave the disinfectant in place for a certain amount of time before hosing the mats off.
+Generally, you'll leave the disinfectant in place for a certain amount of time before hosing the mats off.

 4. Repeat this Process for the Underside of the Mats